dwavesystems/dimod/docs/introduction.rst

         quadratic biases.
 Sometimes referred to in other tools as a **problem**.

     sampler
-        A process that samples from low energy states of a problem’s objective function.
+        A process that samples from low energy states of a problem’s :term:`objective function`.
-        A binary quadratic model (BQM) sampler samples from low energy states in models such as those defined by an Ising equation or a Quadratic Unconstrained Binary Optimization (QUBO) problem and returns an iterable of samples, in order of increasing energy.
+        A binary quadratic model (BQM) sampler samples from low energy states in models such as those defined by an :term`Ising` equation or a Quadratic Unconstrained Binary Optimization (\ :term:`QUBO`\ ) problem and returns an iterable of samples, in order of increasing energy.
 A dimod sampler provides ‘sample_qubo’ and ‘sample_ising’ methods as well as the generic BQM sampler method.

     source
-        In the context of embedding, the model or induced graph that we wish to embed.
+        In the context of :term:`embedding`, the model or induced :term:`graph` that we wish to embed.
 Sometimes referred to in other tools as the **logical** graph/model.

     structured sampler
-        Samplers that are restricted to sampling only binary quadratic models defined on a specific graph.
+        Samplers that are restricted to sampling only binary quadratic models defined on a specific :term:`graph`.

     target
-        Embedding attempts to create a target model from a target graph.
+        :term:`Embedding` attempts to create a target :term:`model` from a target :term:`graph`.
 The process of embedding takes a source model, derives the source graph, maps the source graph to the target graph, then derives the target model.
 Sometimes referred to in other tools as the **embedded** graph/model.